-IFTHE ORGANISATION...

-- " promotes awareness and understanding of difference and values diversity in its workforce - demonstrates awareness of the impact of discrimination on employees and is committed to challenging it - " has developed systems and processes to support employee learning and development which recognise the diverse needs of employees - " has developed systems and processes which provide transparent routes for employees to challenge inequality and discrimination

-- " actively promotes the diversity of its workforce and inclusion in the workplace - " recognises differences in power in line management arrangements and is committed to preventing abuse of power within workplace relationships - " actively supports the diverse learning needs of employees - " supports employees and managers to critically reflect on how their own background, assumptions and values impact on workplace relationships, including their assessment of employees' learning, development and practice

-- " supports line managers to routinely consider the possible impact of individual and organisational discrimination where employees' values conflict with those of the organisation - " uses evidence and research to inform approaches to anti-discriminatory and anti-oppressive practice takes to challenge discrimination and oppression y feel that they and others are treated with dignity and respect at all times.

-- " is recognised for its innovative and effective approaches to anti-discriminatory and anti-oppressive practice within the organisation and across organisational boundaries - " demonstrates creative and innovative approaches to involving employees, people who use services and their carers who are members of minority and disadvantaged groups in organisational learning approaches the organisation y feel valued by the organisation whatever their culture, background, disability, gender, age or sexual orientation
+ENGAGED ESTABLISHED ACCOMPLISHED EXEMPLARY " promotes awareness and understanding of difference and values diversity in its workforce " demonstrates awareness of the impact of discrimination on employees and is committed to challenging it " has developed systems and processes to support employee learning and development which recognise the diverse needs of employees " has developed systems and processes which provide transparent routes for employees to challenge inequality and discrimination actively promotes the diversity of its workforce and inclusion in the workplace recognises differences in power in line management arrangements and is committed to preventing abuse of power within workplace relationships actively supports the diverse learning needs of employees supports employees and managers to critically reflect on how their own background, assumptions and values impact on workplace relationships, including their assessment of employees' learning, development and practice " supports line managers to routinely consider the possible impact of individual and organisational discrimination where employees' values conflict with those of the organisation " uses evidence and research to inform approaches to anti-discriminatory and anti-oppressive practice is recognised for its innovative and effective approaches to anti-discriminatory and anti-oppressive practice within the organisation and across organisational boundaries demonstrates creative and innovative approaches to involving employees, people who use services and their carers who are members of minority and disadvantaged groups in organisational learning

-" recognise the value of the pro-active and innovative

-" know how to recognise and challenge discrimination in the workplace.

-- ESTABLISHED - y feel their own particular learning needs are recognised and met - y feel able to challenge discrimination and inequality in the organisation without fear of recrimination. - ACCOMPLISHED - y feel that diverse learning needs are actively supported - y feel confident to challenge discrimination in the organisation knowing that this will be acted on without recrimination - work with a line manager who is aware of the relationships between individual, organisational and structural discrimination and how these can impact on employees.
+- feel valued by the organisation whatever their culture, background, disability, gender, age or sexual orientation - " know how to recognise and challenge discrimination in the workplace. - feel their own particular learning needs are recognised and met - feel able to challenge discrimination and inequality in the organisation without fear of recrimination. - " feel that diverse learning needs are actively supported - Feel confident to challenge discrimination in the organisation knowing that this will be acted on without recrimination - " work with a line manager who is aware of the relationships between individual, organisational and structural discrimination and how these can impact on employees.